 Onion Soup Gratinee

 This hearty and rich soup is easy to make and has a dramatic presentation.
 Use leftover bread slices that have been left out to dry for a couple of days for the best results.
 By using low sodium broth you can season according to your own preference.

 Latin American-inspired black bean soup features rich broth, black beans seasoned with cumin, and a Caribbean ‘sofrito’ of chopped bell peppers, onions and garlic sautéed in olive oil.
 Serve piping-hot garnished with lime sour cream, chopped tomatoes and fresh cilantro.

-This rustic winter soup comes alive with the flavor of sweet caramelized roasted butternut squash and hearty carrots.
+This rustic soup comes alive with the flavor of sweet caramelized roasted pumpkin or butternut squash.
 Its golden-yellow color and garnish of smoky-sweet crumbled bacon makes this a real eye-popper and show stopper.